athornton/fallout-pen-and-paper/talk.rst

 And before I knew it, I'd implemented, basically, the core of a roguelike. |rl|

-Just to get two raiders fighting needed all of the above, plus motion rules, plus morale, plus a turn sequencer, plus choosing weapons, plus a faction system...
+Just to get two raiders fighting each other needed all of the above, plus motion rules, plus morale, plus a turn sequencer, plus choosing weapons, plus a faction system...

 .. |rl| image:: images/nethack.png